SvenKoos/LoRaWAN/README.md

     - using the JoinEUI, DevEUI, AppKey, NwkKey (same as AppKey)
 - use CayenneLPP library to create LoRaWAN paylod
 - hint: for development purposes only change the settings of the end device in Join settings: Resets join nonces - Enabled

+## 7. Connect Datacake with TTN to visualize the measurement data
+- create a Datacake account
+- add a new device:
+  - create a new product
+  - select TTN V3 as network server
+  - enter device EUI and ID exactly from TTN
+  - select free data plan
+- change configuration of the new device
+  - product and hardware:
+    - adapt the payload decoder (hint: use use rawPayload, not payload data)

+function Decoder(bytes, port) {
+    var measurements = [];

+    try {
+        // Bei TTN-Integrationen in Datacake liegen die Webhook-Daten in rawPayload if (typeof rawPayload !== 'undefined' && rawPayload.uplink_message && rawPayload.uplink_message.decoded_payload) {
+            var dec = rawPayload.uplink_message.decoded_payload;

+            if (dec.temperature_1 !== undefined) {
+                measurements.push({ field: "TEMPERATURE", value: dec.temperature_1 });
+            }
+            if (dec.relative_humidity_2 !== undefined) {
+                measurements.push({ field: "HUMIDITY", value: dec.relative_humidity_2 });
+            }
+        }
+    } catch (e) {
+        // Fehler abfangen
+    }

+    return measurements;
+}

+  - fields: create TEMPERATURE and HUMIDITY fields with Numeric type and appropriate semantic
+- create dashboards (e.g., chart with two data linesd) using the fields according to needs